DrewML/lazy-babylon-to-estree/README.md

 ## Features

 * Conversions happen lazily when a property on the AST is accessed
-* Original AST is not mutated
+* Original AST is not mutated (besides 1 non-enumerable, symbol-keyed prop on the `Program` node)
 * Referential Equality between nodes is maintained (`===`)
 * Transformations occur as other code traverses the tree (this module does not perform a separate traversal of the AST)